MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/README.md

 The spectral images in the KAIST Dataset are acquired using a VariSpec Liquid Crystal Tunable Filter and a Pointgrey Grasshopper 9.1MP Monochromatic Camera.
 The spectral range is from 400nm to 720nm.
 There are 30 spectral images in KAIST Dataset.

 In the experiments, 30 spectral images of CAVE Dataset are selected for training.
 10 cropped spectral images with the size of 256 * 256 * 28, following the work of [Meng et al.](https://github.com/mengziyi64/TSA-Net), are selected for testing.
-The specific splitting can be checked in [./data/CAVE&KAIST_Dataset.txt](https://github.com/MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/blob/master/data/CAVE&KAIST_Dataset.txt).
+The file list can be checked in [./data/CAVE&KAIST_Dataset.txt](https://github.com/MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/blob/master/data/CAVE&KAIST_Dataset.txt).

 <img src="./figures/KAIST.jpg">